JAlcocerT/JAlcocerT/content/blog/dev-fe.md

 > It's the central authority that holds the user's information and confirms that they are who they claim to be.

-You've asked a great question that gets to the heart of how different authentication models interact.
-Yes, using a tool like Authelia on top of your web app login is fundamentally different from the PocketBase HTTP cookie approach.
+How different authentication models interact?

+Ysing a tool like Authelia on top of your web app login is fundamentally different from the PocketBase HTTP cookie approach.

 The key difference is the layer at which authentication is handled.

 ### Authelia vs PB

 **Authelia's Role (Forward Auth)**

 Authelia is a **centralized authentication and authorization server** designed to work with a **reverse proxy** (like Cloudflare, NGINX, or Traefik) via the **forward auth** pattern.

 It intercepts every request to your web app *before* the request ever reaches the app itself.

 The login screen you see is Authelia's, not your web app's.

 1. A user tries to access `your-app.com`.
 2. The reverse proxy intercepts the request and sends a sub-request to Authelia asking, "Is this user allowed to see this page?"